urbit/urbit.org/content/faq.md

 ### If I win a proposal, do I have an exclusive claim on the project? {% #grants-9 %}

-You have a claim to the reward of the project as long as milestones are met to the satisfaction of Tlon.
-However, Tlon may allow another developer to work on the same project in parallel, for a separate reward.
+You have a claim to the reward of the project as long as milestones are met to the satisfaction of the Urbit Foundation.
+However, the Urbit Foundation may allow another developer to work on the same project or a similar project in parallel, for a separate reward.

 ### Will milestones be embedded in a smart contract? {% #grants-10 %}